openlookeng/hetu-core/hetu-docs/en/develop/spi-overview.md

 In order to add a custom plugin to a openLooKeng installation, create a directory for that plugin in the openLooKeng plugin directory and add all the necessary jars for the plugin to that directory.
 For example, for a plugin called `my-functions`, you would create a directory `my-functions` in the openLooKeng plugin directory and add the relevant jars to that directory.

-By default, the plugin directory is the `plugin` directory relative to the directory in which openLooKeng is installed, but it is configurable using the configuration variable `catalog.local.config-dir`.
+By default, the plugin directory is the `plugin` directory relative to the directory in which openLooKeng is installed, but it is configurable using the configuration variable `catalog.config-dir`.
 In order for openLooKeng to pick up the new plugin, you must restart openLooKeng.

 Plugins must be installed on all nodes in the openLooKeng cluster (coordinator and workers).